tangbc/vue-virtual-scroll-list/README.md

 > A vue (2.x) component support big data and infinite loading by using virtual scroll list.

+* Tiny and easy to use.

+* Big data list and infinite loading.

+* Set the initial scroll index or change any.

+* List scrolling, to top and bottom can be detected.

 ## How it works